JhansiBadarvada/DLH-Datapipeline/README.md

 		It can also be used as standalone module.

 ### How to use the pipeline?
+- Dependencies are listed in the requirements.txt file.
+Please install these before proceeding on.
 - After downloading the repo, open **mainPipeline.ipynb**.
 - **mainPipeline.ipynb**, contains sequential code blocks to extract, preprocess, model and train MIMIC-IV EHR data.
 - Follow each code bloack and read intructions given just before each code block to run code block.
 - Follow the exact file paths and filenames given in instructions for each code block to run the pipeline.
 - For evaluation module, clear instructions are provided on how to use it as a standalone module.